Compton Dando: Demographics

 According to the 2001 Census the Farmborough Ward (which includes Woollard and Chewton Keynsham), had 1,111 residents, living in 428 households, with an average age of 44.5 years.
 Of these 71% of residents describing their health as 'good', 21% of 16- to 74-year-olds had no qualifications; and the area had an unemployment rate of 1.0% of all economically active people aged 16–74.
 In the Index of Multiple Deprivation 2004, it was ranked at 22,100 out of 32,482 wards in England, where 1 was the most deprived LSOA and 32,482 the least deprived.

 Church

-The Church of St Mary, is a small edifice in the Gothic style, with a square tower.
-It has a date of 1735 on the chancel, but is mostly Victorian, although Wade and Wade in their 1929 book Somerset suggest "The church is of 14th-cent. workmanship, but the chancel and S. porch respectively bear the dates 1793 and 1735 (probably referring to repairs).
-Within is a piscina and Norm. font.
-The churchyard contains a good sundial."
+The Church of St Mary is a small edifice in the Gothic style, with a square tower.
+It has a date of 1735 on the chancel, but is mostly Victorian, although Wade and Wade in their 1929 book Somerset suggest “The church is of 14th-cent. workmanship, but the chancel and S. porch respectively bear the dates 1793 and 1735 (probably referring to repairs)”.
 It is a Grade II listed building.
+A church has existed on this site for over 800 years.
+The medieval tower at the Western end has a staircase, turret and six bells, the oldest of which dates to 1617.
+A strange weathervane tops the tower.
+It is a gilded dragon erected in 1757 and is known locally as The Dando Bird.
+A clock whose mechanism is dated in the early 1800s faces the village.

+The church was substantially changed during the 1700s and 1800s.
+Inside the church is a Norman font, probably a replica, a memorial to the Branch Family dated 1732, and a large board dedicated to Jerome Harvey, a local benefactor, dated 1637.
+At the back of the Nave is a Norman ledger-stone found in the churchyard with an inscription ‘Roger the Norman lies here’.
+A board shows the list of Rectors beginning with Richard Cumin in 1198.
+The building comprises a Tower, a Nave, a Chancel which was enlarged in the early 1900s, a Vestry added in 1840, a North Aisle rebuilt in 1820, and the South Porch which has a date of 1793.
+The organ, from a chapel in Exeter Cathedral, was installed in the mid 1800s.
+There is a magnificent millennium cross carved by local craftsmen, and a great East Window based on a passage from the Book of Revelation which was installed in 1962.
+Until 1996, built into the buttress on the North East corner of the church was a pagan Roman Altar stone, which is now in the Roman Baths in the city of Bath.
+A display board in the church tells visitors all about it.
+Some mild reordering has taken place but the oak pews are still in place.